• Chicago Downtown Office

 Assets acquired during the marriage are considered marital property, regardless of who made more money while married.
 You’ll need to know how much each asset is worth and any debt owed against it to determine the equity, or value of the asset.

 Child Allocation – Formerly referred to as child custody, Allocation Judgments are required in the State of Illinois with parents allowed to pick and choose which areas they will be responsible for.
 For example, the mother may be responsible for education decision while the father is responsible for all medical decisions.
-Parents may also agree to share responsibility in all decision making.
+Parents may also agree to share responsibility in all decision making for their minor children.

 Parenting time – Parenting time replaces the former term of “visitation” and is determined based on several factors considering what is in the best interest of the child.